LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Sentients/Tritonel.md

 ---
 ### Abilities

-##### Amphibious Nature: Hippocampi have advantage on swimming checks and can hold their breath for extended periods, both underwater and on land.
+##### Amphibious Nature:
+Tritonel have advantage on swimming checks and can hold their breath for extended periods, both underwater and on land.
+##### Natural Swimmers:
-    Natural Swimmers: They gain proficiency in the Athletics skill, particularly for swimming and underwater maneuvers.
+They gain proficiency in the Athletics skill, particularly for swimming and underwater manoeuvres.
+##### Mystical Connection:
-    Mystical Connection: Some Hippocampi may possess a natural affinity for water-based magic, gaining a bonus to spellcasting related to water or weather manipulation.
+Some Tritonel may possess a natural affinity for water-based magic, gaining a bonus to spellcasting related to water or weather manipulation.

 ---

+### Members and Examples
 [[Tritonel.png|Full Art]]